 Urban voters may be used to faster interactions.
 Rural voters often give more time at the door — but expect stronger privacy expectations.
 Train volunteers to read the porch: signs, flags, and “no soliciting” notices mean something different on a quarter-mile driveway than on a city stoop.

 Regardless of density, your field tool should reflect the real shape of the work.
 In CanvassLite, draw turfs on the map and assign them so each volunteer sees a coherent route.
 Rural programs may need fewer households per turf but longer time blocks; urban programs may need tighter slices and more rotations.
+Use territory management without overlap so two volunteers never knock the same rural lane or urban foyer.

 Compare contacts per hour rather than raw doors per hour across geographies.
 A rural team with 12 quality conversations in a shift may outperform an urban team that rushed 80 doors with no real dialogue.